-The South Florida Adventure Pass Is Back for the Eighth Year!
+On Sale May 15th- The South Florida Adventure Pass Is Back for the Ninth Year!

 4 Broward Attractions for One Low Price Equals a Summer Full of Savings and Family Fun!

-Explore aviaries filled with 20,000 exotic butterflies and tropical birds at Butterfly World; see live animals, from alligators to panthers at Flamingo Gardens; take an airboat ride at Sawgrass Recreation Park; and experience the roar of dinosaurs at the Museum of Discovery and Science…all for one low price!
+Explore aviaries filled with 20,000 exotic butterflies and tropical birds at Butterfly World; see live animals, from alligators to panthers, at Flamingo Gardens; take an airboat ride at Sawgrass Recreation Park; and experience Survival of the Slowest at the Museum of Discovery and Science…all for one low price!

 The South Florida Adventure Pass will be available for purchase at each of the

-participating parks beginning on May 15, 2023, and will be valid for admission to each of the attractions until September 30, 2023.
+participating locations beginning on May 15, 2024, and will be valid for admission to each of the attractions until September 30, 2024.
 Butterfly World, Flamingo Gardens, Museum of Discovery and Science and Sawgrass Recreation Park will also have the passes for sale online at their respective websites.

 About Butterfly World